-Various jurisdictions such as Singapore have done a lot to set up various institutions to promote arbitration and other ADR mechanisms, including the Singapore International Arbitration Centre
+Various jurisdictions such as Singapore have done a lot to set up various institutions to promote arbitration and other ADR mechanisms, including the Singapore International Arbitration Centre (SIAC), Singapore International Mediation Centre (SIMC), and Singapore International Commercial Court (SICC) and Maxwell Chambers to provide a full suite of dispute resolution services for international commercial parties to resolve their disputes in Singapore.
+Singapore

-22 The Pilot Project on Court Annexed Mediation in Kenya commenced on 4th April, 2016 at the Family Division and Commercial and Admiralty Division of the High Court in Nairobi.
+&lt;sup>27 The Pilot Project on Court Annexed Mediation in Kenya commenced on 4th April, 2016 at the Family Division and Commercial and Admiralty Division of the High Court in Nairobi.
 The Project has since been extended to cover other stations around the country.

-23 https://strathmore.edu/sdrc/
+&lt;sup>28 https://strathmore.edu/sdrc/

-24 Established under Nairobi Centre for International Arbitration Centre Act, No. 26 of 2013, Laws of Kenya.
+&lt;sup>29 Established under Nairobi Centre for International Arbitration Centre Act, No. 26 of 2013, Laws of Kenya.